Saima Wazed: Early life and education

-She was born to Sheikh Hasina, the present Prime Minister of Bangladesh, and M. A. Wazed Miah, a nuclear scientist.
+Wazed was born to Sheikh Hasina, the former prime minister of Bangladesh, and M. A. Wazed Miah, a nuclear scientist.
 Her brother is Sajeeb Wazed Joy.
 She graduated from Barry University.
 She is a licensed school psychologist.

 Career

-She organized the first South Asian conference on Autism in 2011 in Dhaka, Bangladesh.
+Wazed organized the first South Asian conference on Autism in 2011 in Dhaka, Bangladesh.
 She is the chairperson of National Advisory Committee on Autism and Neurodevelopmental disorders.
 She campaigned for “Comprehensive and Coordinated Efforts for the Management of Autism Spectrum Disorders” resolution at the World Health Assembly which adopted the resolution, Autism Speaks praised her for spearheading "a truly global push for support for this resolution".
-She is a member of World Health Organization's 25-member Expert Advisory Panel on mental health.
+She had been drafted as a global autism advocate of World Health Organization's (WHO) 25-member Expert Advisory Panel on mental health for 4 years in 2014.

 In November, 2016, Wazed had been elected as chairperson of International Jury Board meeting of UNESCO for Digital Empowerment of Persons with Disabilities.

-In April 2017, Wazed has been designated as WHO Champion for Autism” in South-East Asia.
-In July, 2017 she became the Goodwill Ambassador of the World Health Organization (WHO) for autism in South-East Asia Region.
-Since 2022, she has been a member of the Commission for Universal Health convened by Chatham House and co-chaired by Helen Clark and Jakaya Kikwete.
+In April 2017, Wazed was designated as WHO Champion for Autism” in South-East Asia.
+In July, 2017 she became the WHO’s goodwill ambassador for autism in the South-East Asia Region.

+Since 2022, Wazed has been a member of the Commission for Universal Health convened by Chatham House and co-chaired by Helen Clark and Jakaya Kikwete.